mdbecker/pixi_jupyter_container/README.md

 # Opinionated Custom JupyterLab Stack Container

-An optimized, easy-to-maintain, and modern JupyterLab environment built with Pixi instead of Conda/Mamba.
-Designed specifically for efficient data science workflows.
+An optimized, easy-to-maintain, and modern JupyterLab environment built with Pixi (instead of Conda/Mamba).
+This container is designed for efficient data science workflows and always pulls the latest bleeding-edge versions of all external dependencies at build time.

 ## Features

 - **Modern Package Management**: Utilizes [Pixi](https://github.com/prefix-dev/pixi) for fast environment creation and dependency management.
-- **Minimal and Efficient**: Based on Ubuntu 24.04 minimal image for smaller, faster containers.
+- **Minimal and Efficient**: Based on Ubuntu 24.04 (or latest) for smaller, faster containers.
+- **Bleeding-Edge Updates**: Always fetches the latest Ubuntu image, Pixi binary, and Python packages (as defined in `pixi.toml`) during each build.
 - **Pre-configured Extensions**: Includes popular JupyterLab extensions (`jupyterlab_execute_time`, `ipyflow`) for improved productivity.
 - **Stylish Out-of-the-Box**: Pre-themed with JupyterThemes (Monokai style).
-- **Automated Updates & Testing**: GitHub Actions automatically handle dependency updates, container testing (including smoke tests for essential Python libraries like NumPy, Pandas, and scikit-learn), lock file generation, and continuous container deployment.
+- **Automated Testing & Lock File Generation**: GitHub Actions automatically rebuild the container on a regular schedule, run smoke tests (including checks for essential Python libraries like NumPy, Pandas, and scikit-learn), and generate an updated `pixi.lock` file that captures the resolved versions.
 - **Built for ARM64**: Optimized for Apple Silicon (M1/M2 MacBooks).

 ## Quick Start